survival-lumc/ValidationCompRisks/README.md

 # Validation of prediction models in presence of competing risks: a guide through modern methods

-R Code repository for the manuscript 'Validation of prediction models in presence of competing risks: a guide through modern methods' (in preparation).
+R Code repository for the manuscript 'Validation of prediction models in presence of competing risks: a guide through modern methods' (in press at the BMJ).

 The repository contains the following code: